hepabolu/programming-by-stealth/docs/pbs63.md

 ## Final Thoughts

 We’ve now covered the basics of Bootstrap forms — we can collect textual data from users with text boxes and text areas, we can collect selections from users with drop-downs, checkboxes, and radio buttons, and we can trigger actions with buttons.
-When it comes to laying out our forms we’ve just scratched the surface though — having only seen Bootstrap’s default simplistic stacked layout.
+When it comes to laying out our forms, we’ve just scratched the surface though — having only seen Bootstrap’s default simplistic stacked layout.
 That will change next time when we explore some of the other form layout options Bootstrap provides.